rebelsky/sams-assorted-musings-reflections/web-accessibility-cont.md

 However, "Grinnell_002" is not an acceptable alt tag.
 Our Head Chief Badgerer or her frequently badgered minions should know better.

-Nevermind.
-I'm wrong.
-That wasn't my final comment.
+Never mind; I'm wrong: That wasn't my final comment.
 One additional comment because I'm even more irritated.
 On the [request a site](http://sites.grinnell.edu/request/) page, there's the following statement.